Chenkai-Wang/ILSR_study_materials/Chapter0/README.md

 ## Lecture ntoes and videos

 http://fs2.american.edu/alberto/www/analytics/ISLRLectures.html

 You can easily find videos, slides and so on via the above links.
 If you can't access these pages, don't worry, you can find them in my project in the corresponding chapters.

 ## Guidance to R
 https://www.math.pku.edu.cn/teachers/lidf/docs/Rbook/html/_Rbook/index.html

 If you can read Chinese, the link above provides a great guidance.
-Also, if your are interested in statistics, you will definately find something useful from Prof Li Dongfeng's homepage: https://www.math.pku.edu.cn/teachers/lidf/
+Also, if your are interested in statistics, you will definately find something useful from Prof Li Dongfeng's homepage, which is attached below.

+https://www.math.pku.edu.cn/teachers/lidf/